mspencedm/Software-Dev-DnD/Sessions/Session 3/Session3.md

 ## Cliffwood Bluffs

 Players enter woods.
 I'm thinking of having multiple plot hooks in these woods so make it pretty foresty.
 Have a lot of diffrent things for the players to accomplish.

-### Encounter 1

-This encounter is going to be small and easy but its really just to scare the players and make them remember that the woods are dangerous.
-Also leaves good reason for why everyone else is a bit scared of the woods.
-I'm thinking wolves here.

-Wolf Encounter 1 on DND Beyond - has 2 regular wolves and 2 dire wolves

-If players are wandering around the woods too long looking for Bruiser or they really seem to be getting distracted and not really looking for the cliffs etc. keep sending wolves after them
+As they go, they could run into any of the random encounters.

 ### Tracking